ncmiller/lets_make_a_synth/part3_ui/README.md

 the `drawWaveform` function requires data from the `Oscillator`, and other information like the frequency.

-Now we can create a function which will draw text a location on the screen.
+Now we can create a function which will draw text at a location on the screen.

 ```cpp